skyleronken/InsurgentFramework/README.md

-# Python Implant Framework
+# Insurgent Framework
-A framework for creating modular implants/bots to be used in training environments
+A framework for creating modular malware/bots to be used in training environments

 <h4>Priorites</h4>
 <ol>